youssef12-gif/backend-learning-hub-26/README.md

 ## 📖 About This Repository

-Welcome to the **Backend Mastery Roadmap**!
-This repository is your complete guide to becoming a professional backend developer.
-Designed for our college's student activity backend track, this curriculum takes you from JavaScript basics all the way to deploying microservices in production.
+* Welcome to the **backend-learning-hub-26** !
+* This repository is your complete guide to becoming a professional backend developer.
+* Designed for our college's **OSC ASU** student activity **Backend Committee**, this curriculum takes you from basics all the way to deploying microservices in production.

 ---
 ### 🎯 What You'll Learn